Skip to content

 RMS Titanic departing Southampton on April 10, 1912.

-John Jacob Astor VI was born on the 14 August 1912.
+John Jacob Astor VI was born on August 14, 1912.
 While sometimes articles refer to him as Astor V, he is not.
 John Jacob Astor V was John’s English cousin who died in 1991.

-NY Times – Aug.
-15, 1912 – John Jacob Astor VI’s parents Mrs. Madeline Force and Col. John Jacob Astor IV.
+NY Times – August 15, 1912 – John Jacob Astor VI’s parents, Mrs. Madeline Force and Col. John Jacob Astor IV.

-There are stories about how little money Jakey received in a will from his father, stepfather, and mother that ended in a 1959 settlement for $250,000.
-While a $3,000,000 trust was created for Astor at his birth, he was in the running for as much as $250,000,000 inheritance when his step father died.
-But in 1959, the same settlement that gave Brooke Astor her fortune, Jakey only got a pittance
+There are stories about how little money Jakey received in the wills of his father, stepfather, and mother, which led to a 1959 settlement for $250,000.
+While a $3,000,000 trust was created for Astor at his birth, he was in the running for as much as $250,000,000 inheritance when his stepfather died.
+But in 1959, the same settlement that gave Brooke Astor her fortune gave Jakey only a pittance.

-Astor married his fourth, and final wife, Sue Sandford in 1956.
-They remained married until her death in 1985.
-Astor died in Miami Beach on June 16, 1992 at the age of 79.
+Astor married his fourth and final wife, Sue Sandford, in 1956.
+They remained married until she died in 1985.
+Astor died in Miami Beach on June 16, 1992, at the age of 79.
 He was married four times and had one son and one daughter.

 Astors Knew the Somerset Hills Before Cedar Hill

-What many people forget is that the Astor’s had history in the Somerset Hills before they purchased the estate in Bernards Township.
-The infamous Brooke Astor’s (born Roberta Brooke Russell on March 30, 1902 ) first husband was J. Dryden Kuser, scion of a prominent family who would serve on the original Bernardsville Borough Council who later became a state senator.
+What many people forget is that the Astors had a history in the Somerset Hills before they purchased the estate in Bernards Township.
+The infamous Brooke Astor (born Roberta Brooke Russell on March 30, 1902) first husband was J. Dryden Kuser, scion of a prominent family who would serve on the original Bernardsville Borough Council and later become a state senator.
 Her stay in Bernardsville ended when she and Kuser divorced in 1930.
 Kuser was the son of Col. Anthony Kuser, a renowned naturalist, and a grandson of former U.S. Senator John F. Dryden, who founded the Prudential Insurance Company.
 They lived in the Colonel’s Faircourt estate off Mountaintop Road in Bernardsville.

-The Faircourt Mansion in Bernardsville, early home to John and Brooke Kusar that was provided by his father.
+The Faircourt Mansion in Bernardsville was the early home of John and Brooke Kusar, provided by his father.
 Source: Turpin Realty

 Brooke Russell married Bernardsville’s J. Dryden Kuser in 1919 and divorced in 1930.

-Brooke Astors longtime friend, Annette de la Renta, wife of designer Oscar de la Renta, was also later named Brooke’s temporary legal guardian.
+Brooke Astor’s longtime friend, Annette de la Renta, the wife of designer Oscar de la Renta, was also later named Brooke’s temporary legal guardian.
 Mrs. de la Renta grew up in Far Hills in the 1950s, a daughter of the late Jane and Charles Engelhard.
-“Worst years of my life”,is how she characterized her marriage to Kuser in a 2002 interview with The New York Times, saying he hit her, drank too much and cheated.
+“Worst years of my life” is how she characterized her marriage to Kuser in a 2002 interview with The New York Times, saying he hit her, drank too much, and cheated.

-Strangely, Brooke later married Vincent Astor, John Jacob Astor VI’s half brother Vincent Astor.
-Vincent Astor died in February 1959 at age 67, leaving his entire $120 million estate to his widow Brooke.
-In July of that year, Vincent Astor’s half-brother, known also as Jack Astor, who was born shortly after the Titanic disaster, sued to break and got $250,000.
+Strangely, Brooke later married Vincent Astor, John Jacob Astor VI’s half-brother.
+Vincent Astor died in February 1959 at age 67, leaving his entire $120 million estate to his widow, Brooke.
+In July of that year, Vincent Astor’s half-brother, also known as Jack Astor, who was born shortly after the Titanic disaster, sued to break and received $250,000.

-After being vacant from 1960-1968 and avoiding demolition, Bernards Township purchased the hilltop house and 28 acres for $140,000 in 1968.
-In a vote of 4-1 the Township Committee approved the $140,000 purchase under the leadership of Mayor Frank S. Fagundus.
-The only decenting vote came from Claude Valentine Jr. stating the Township already had enough property.
+After the house had been vacant from 1960 to 1968 and avoided demolition, Bernards Township purchased the hilltop house and 28 acres for $140,000 in 1968.
+In a 4-1 vote, the Township Committee approved the $140,000 purchase under the leadership of Mayor Frank S. Fagundus.
+The only dissenting vote came from Claude Valentine Jr., who stated that Township Township already had enough property.
 Negotiations had been going on for almost two years.
-Renovations and the new addition brought the total cost to more than $580,000, and a series of snags delayed completion of the complex.
+Renovations and the new addition brought the total cost to more than $580,000, and a series of snags delayed the complex’s completion.

-The former residence, with its crystal chandeliers, mahogany paneling, marble mantles and a new wing housing Police Headquarters and an auditorium for public meetings, was dedicated as the new Town Hall and municipal complex for affluent Bernards Township on September 21, 1975.
-The first to move in was the police department which was met by a strange welcome – a fire bombing (that’s another story).
+The former residence, with its crystal chandeliers, mahogany paneling, marble mantels, and a new wing housing Police Headquarters and an auditorium for public meetings, was dedicated as the new Town Hall and municipal complex for affluent Bernards Township on September 21, 1975.
+The first to move in was the police department, which was met by a strange welcome – a fire bombing (that’s another story).

 A bulldozer begins dismantling the front of the former Astor Estate to make room for the new police department.

 “All the floors, even in the attic, are 14‐to‐18‐inch‐thick poured concrete,” noted Mr. McArthur, a Township official.
 “This made it very difficult to install the air-conditioning conduits and electrical wiring needed by the township.”
-The Police were first to move in during 1970, A police wing was added to the back in 1974.
-The Municipal staff moved into the building in July 1975 after leaving the Brick Academy, where they were since 1946.
+The Police were the first to move in in 1970.
+A police wing was added to the back in 1974.
+The Municipal staff moved into the building in July 1975 after leaving the Brick Academy, where they had been since 1946.

 Stories written over the years indicate that the 35 acres of orchards were gone by the time Astor purchased the estate in 1950.
 What happened to the orchards?
-In the 1920’s, the parasite called the San Jose Scale, named for where it was found in 1881, and was found to originate in China and showed up in New Jersey orchards.
-They effects were big enough to see with the naked eye, but you needed a lens to see the parasite.
+In the 1920’s, the parasite known as the San Jose Scale, named for where it was first found in 1881, was traced to China and showed up in New Jersey orchards.
+The effects were big enough to see with the naked eye, but you needed a lens to see the parasite.
 The scale could destroy a tree in as little as one season.
-A lime sulpher spray with water helped.
+A lime-sulfur spray mixed with water helped.

-The San Jose Scale, found in California back in 1881 later infested the east coast orchards destroying trees.
+The San Jose Scale, found in California in 1881, later infested East Coast orchards, destroying trees.

-However, the largest impact to the orchards was home development.
-The Homestead Village just south of the Cedar Hill School was the first in the 1937 and had a massive build up through the 1940’s.
+However, the largest impact on the orchards was home development.
+The Homestead Village, just south of the Cedar Hill School, was the first in 1937 and had a massive buildup through the 1940’s.
 Developed by the Homestead Corporation, the area covered from the Cedar Hill School property south to Cross Avenue.
-Homestead Village was the first large home development in Bernards Township, which was followed by the post WWII Spencer Road development.
-Township Clerk of record was W.B Craig in 1939.
+Homestead Village was the first large residential development in Bernards Township, followed by the post-WWII Spencer Road development.
+The Township Clerk of record was W.B Craig in 1939.

 Eslworth Dobbs Realty in downtown Basking Ridge Village.

-1918 – Elsworth_and his brother Harold Dobbs.
-Elsworth later became on of the areas largest realtors in the Bernardsville/Basking Ridge area.
+1918 – Elsworth and his brother Harold Dobbs.
+Elsworth later became one of the area’s largest realtors in the Bernardsville/Basking Ridge area.

 Elsworth Dobbs was the realtor for the development.
-The Holmes Estates section was first in early 1937 with a range of $10,000 to $20,000 to build a new home.
+The Holmes Estates section was first established in early 1937, with a price range of $10,000 to $20,000 for a new home.
 Nine homes were built in the development.
 Mr. & Mrs. Wesley T. Huether on Forest Trail were its first residents.
-Cedar Hill School followed in 1957, and lastly the Ridge High School in 1961.
+Cedar Hill School followed in 1957, and lastly, the Ridge High School in 1961.

 The Farm Goes Too

-In 1966, the Somerset County Board of Freeholders purchased John Jacob Astor VI’s dairy farm on the eastern side across from the Astor Estate on S. Maple Avenue which was opposite the Somerset Hills Airport.
-The property actually goes all the way north to the Basking Ridge County Club to the North, and the Great Swamp to the east.
-The estimated $900,000 purchase consisted of 400 acres of the total 750‐acre purchase which later became Lord Stirling Park.
-Mayor John Drew of Bernards Township who was in the audience when the purchase was announced said open space is what the residents want.
+In 1966, the Somerset County Board of Freeholders purchased John Jacob Astor VI’s dairy farm on the eastern side, across from the Astor Estate on S. Maple Avenue, opposite the Somerset Hills Airport.
+The property actually goes all the way North to the Basking Ridge County Club to the North, and the Great Swamp to the East.
+The estimated $900,000 purchase consisted of 400 acres of the total 750‐acre purchase, which later became Lord Stirling Park.
+Mayor John Drew of Bernards Township, who was in the audience when the purchase was announced, said open space is what the residents want.

 Lord Stirling Stables in 2018: Source: Tap Basking Ridge

-The original 450+ acre parcel had served as the dairy farms and already contained various barns, box stalls (some with individual paddocks), silos and even a residence for the stable manager.
-June Kennedy, former township historian, noted that the horse stalls are bigger then regular horse stalls because they are actually dairy stalls for cows going back to when they were part of the Astor dairy farm.
+The original 450+ acre parcel had served as the dairy farms and already contained various barns, box stalls (some with individual paddocks), silos, and even a residence for the stable manager.
+June Kennedy, former township historian, noted that the horse stalls are larger than regular horse stalls because they are actually dairy stalls for cows, dating back to when they were part of the Astor dairy farm.
 (Warren Echoes Sentinel – February 24, 1966).

 Towne Hall Today

-The Field of Honor on the grounds of the Bernards Township Town Hall: Source: Basking Ridge Patch
+The Field of Honor on the grounds of the Bernards Township Town Hall

-What is now Bernards Twp Town Hall, children from nearby Oak Street School celebrate the 250th anniversary of the township in 2010 with a mural containing the iconic building once owned by the Astors.
+What is now the Bernards Twp Town Hall: children from nearby Oak Street School celebrated the township’s 250th anniversary in 2010 with a mural featuring the iconic building once owned by the Astors.
 Source: Photo by Brooks Betz

 The mansion’s former dining room is now used as a conference room; the study, with its curly maple paneling and mantle of green marble, is a reception room (complete with switchboard), while what was once the living room, with its mantle of rare red marble, now accommodates the Township Clerk and other municipal employees.
 In 2014, the original dining room was officially named the “Owen Conference Room” in honor of Samuel Owen, the gentleman farmer and pharma manufacturer who built the estate in 1912.

-The master bedroom is the Township Engineer’s office, and the adjoining solarium is the drafting room.
+The main bedroom is the Township Engineer’s office, and the adjoining solarium is the drafting room.
 Other former bedrooms and servants’ quarters accommodate additional township officials.
-On Monday May 5, 2003, the Bernards Township Municipal Building received a Somerset County Cultural & Heritage Commission Historic Preservation Award at the tenth annual History Awards Ceremony.
+On Monday, May 5, 2003, the Bernards Township Municipal Building received a Somerset County Cultural & Heritage Commission Historic Preservation Award at the tenth annual History Awards Ceremony.

 Unanswered Questions

-Named for John Collyer family, large land owners on South Maple Avenue in the 19th Century).
+Named for the John Collyer family, large land owners on South Maple Avenue in the 19th Century.

-Check the 5 minute mark for the overview of the Astor Estate.
-Thanks June Kennedy!
-We miss you.
+Check the 5-minute mark for the overview of the Astor Estate.

-Below is a video of of Dulcinea Green duPont who grew up in the what was then the Cedar Hill Farm.
-This one hour session, she discusses her childhood, the house, the farm, and her life.
+Below is a video of Dulcinea Green duPont, who grew up in what was then the Cedar Hill Farm.
+In this one-hour session, she discusses her childhood, the house, the farm, and her life.

 • The Astor / Titanic story – Click Here